rayrshah/rayrshah.github.io/content/post/20-lowy-framing-application.md

 +++
 date = "2010-01-01"

-title = "Framing Application"
+title = "Art Framing"
 image = "frames/lowy.jpg" # optional
+tags = [
+    "Art Direction",
+    "Project Management",
+    "Cloud",
+    "Hardware",
+    "Information Architecture",
+    "Requirements",
+    "Hardware Integration",
+    "User Interviews",
+    "UX"
+    ]

+Categories = [
+       "Product Design",
+       "Cultural Heritage",
+       "Intranet"
+]
 +++

 ## Frame Search
 {{< figure src= "/images/frames/lowy-sm.jpg" title="" caption="The final tool with search contained within the sidebar">}}

-Lowy specialises in fine art antique and reproduction frames. <!--more-->They work with top galleries and museums in New York and across the world.
+Lowy specialises in fine art antique and reproduction frames.
+They work with top galleries and museums in New York and across the world.
 Their clients are often very busy, and once they have aquired a work of art, they simply want a frame that fits their decor, budget and the work of art itself.

 This intranet tool allows high-quality capture of frames (through a SLR camera) and virtual compositing of customers’ works of art with Lowy’s frames.
 Lowy had built a compositing tool with IBM in the 90's, and this is the tool we built to replace it.